nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)

 Format: `help`

-### Adding a borrower: `add`
+### Adding a user: `add`

-Adds a borrower into the address book using the borrower's personal information.
+Adds a user with user's personal information into the User List .

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A borrower can have any number of tags (including 0)
+A user can have any number of tags (including 0)
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

-### Listing all borrowers : `list`
+### Listing all users : `list`

-Shows a list of all borrowers in the address book.
+Shows a list of all users in the User List.

 Format: `list`

-### Editing a borrower : `edit`
+### Editing a user : `edit`

-Edits an existing borrowers' perrsonal information in the address book.
+Edits an existing user's personal information from the User List.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the borrower at the specified `INDEX`.
-The index refers to the index number shown in the displayed borrower list.
+* Edits the user at the specified `INDEX`.
+The index refers to the index number shown in the displayed User List.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the borrower will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the user will be removed i.e adding of tags is not cumulative.
-* You can remove all the borrower’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the user’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st borrower to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st user to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Locating borrowers by name: `find`
+### Locating users by name: `find`

-Finds borrowers whose names contain any of the given keywords.
+Finds users whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`